Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 3rd Feb 2015: The World Series of Poker schedule has been announced.
 This contains a notable and (in my opinion at least!) excellent addition.
 There will be an online WSOP event this year, which will award a gold bracelet to the winner.
 This will be held at the regulared WSOP site which is available within Nevada.
 The publicity will no doubt give a welcome boost to the site too.

-13th Jan 2015: America's Cardroom have added Bitcoin as a deposit option.
-While there are several BTC only poker sites, this is welcome news as Bitcoins can be used to play the regular games (your balance will be held in USD).BTC itself has experienced a drop since the start of the year, with the rate under $200 at the time of writing.
+13th Jan 2015: *** Deleted on request of the America's Cardroom affiliate team! **** While there are several BTC only poker sites, this is welcome news as Bitcoins can be used to play the regular games (your balance will be held in USD).BTC itself has experienced a drop since the start of the year, with the rate under $200 at the time of writing.
 Of course, this can change very quickly in either direction.

 8th Jan 2015: Annoucement - Exclusive offer at Carbon Poker for SNG Planet readers.
 I'm happy to announce $10 in Sit N Go tokens on top of the already generous 100% welcome bonus has been granted for readers.
 This comes as 2x $3.50c tokens and 2x $1.50 tokens.
 You can check out the different SNG games, and hopefully take one down for a nice initial bankroll boost.
 All you need to do is use bonus code FREESNGPK when you register, and make your first deposit.
 Check out www.carbonpoker.ag now!

 5th Jan 2015: This should be an interesting year for poker.
-At the moment, all the action is offshore, with some nice tournament events already scheduled.
-ACR are re-running their $1m gtd after a successful start in December (lets hope this one becomes regular).
+At the moment, all the action is offshore, with some nice tournament events already scheduled. *** Deleted on request of the America's Cardroom affiliate team! ****.
 There is a new 'Mega Stacks' promo at Carbon on Jan 18th, with 15k starting stacks and a choice of buy-ins.
 COPs, the regular Carbon event, follows on from this in early Feb.

 11th December 2014: California is still the big hope for State-by-State regulation proponents, though it looks like the latest bill to be put forward does not have the support of the group of sites, tribes and industry interests which would be needed to have a realistic chance of becoming law.
 Legislation which indirectly affects US players is moving forward in Mexico, who look like they will segregate their market in the same way that Spain and Italy do.
 This means many of the US pro grinders who relocated to Mexico will have to start looking for a new home.